877-852-8463CareersLocationsPatient PortalRequest Appointment

 Table of Contents

-• What Does Your Eye Doctor Look for During a Vision Screening?
+• What is a Vision Screening?

 • What is the Difference Between a Vision Screening and An Eye Exam?